M1 Finance vs. Wealthfront: Which Robo-Advisor Wins?

 💰 The winner: M1 Finance.
 M1 Finance doesn’t charge management fees (unless you choose the Plus membership).
 (However, M1 Finance does not offer full-service robo-advisor services either.)

 Both M1 Finance and Wealthfront offer socially responsible investing (SRI) options.
-SRI, also known as ESG, portfolios score better on environmental, social, and governance metrics like carbon emissions, diversity and governance.
+SRI, also known as ESG, portfolios score better on environmental, social, and governance metrics like carbon emissions, diversity, and shareholder treatment.

 🔔 Read our ESG investing guide to learn more.